Sanmina (NASDAQ:SANM) Issues Quarterly Earnings Results

-Sanmina (NASDAQ:SANM – Get Rating) announced its quarterly earnings results on Monday.
-The electronics maker reported $1.14 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.01 by $0.13, MarketWatch Earnings reports.
+Sanmina (NASDAQ:SANM – Get Rating) issued its quarterly earnings results on Monday.
+The electronics maker reported $1.14 EPS for the quarter, topping the consensus estimate of $1.01 by $0.13, MarketWatch Earnings reports.
 Sanmina had a net margin of 4.14% and a return on equity of 12.80%.
-During the same quarter in the previous year, the company posted $0.87 earnings per share.
+During the same quarter in the previous year, the firm posted $0.87 EPS.
 Sanmina updated its Q3 guidance to $1.05-1.15 EPS.

 Sanmina Corporation provides integrated manufacturing solutions, components, products and repair, logistics, and after-market services worldwide.
 It operates in two businesses, Integrated Manufacturing Solutions; and Components, Products and Services.
 The company offers product design and engineering, including concept development, detailed design, prototyping, validation, preproduction, manufacturing design release, and product industrialization; assembly and test services; direct order fulfillment and logistics services; after-market product service and support; and supply chain management services, as well as engages in the manufacturing of components, subassemblies, and complete systems.